ThePyth0nKid/pp4-myblog/README.md

 ---

 <h2 id="user-experince">UXD - User Experince Design</h2>
-To better understand the customer journey i made a story about how a customer journey could look.

-For base of the project i´ve made wireframes based on the user stories and the flowchart of customer/partner.
+To thoroughly understand the customer journey, I crafted a narrative depicting a typical customer experience.
+Based on this, I developed wireframes that directly reflected the insights gained from these user stories, laying a solid foundation for the project.

 <h3 id="storytelling"></h3>